TikTok CEO: App has never shared US data with Chinese government

 "Bans are only appropriate when there are no alternatives.
 But we do have an alternative," Chew's testimony said.

+TikTok's testimony before Congress on Thursday comes in the face of growing calls for the short video app to be banned across America and serves as one of the Chinese company's most-detailed rebuttals to the accusations against it.

-TikTok has said it has spent more than $1.5 billion on what it calls rigorous data security efforts under the name "Project Texas."
+TikTok has said it has spent more than $1.5 billion on what it calls rigorous data security efforts under the name "Project Texas" and has tried to convince lawmakers and the Biden administration to support the plan.

+The Committee on Foreign Investment in the United States (CFIUS), a powerful national security body, had unanimously recommended in 2020 that ByteDance divest TikTok.

+Under pressure from then-President Trump, ByteDance in late 2020 unsuccessfully sought to finalize a deal with Walmart and Oracle to shift TikTok's U.S. assets into a new entity and Trump then lost court battles seeking to ban TikTok.

 Chew said when the process is complete "all protected U.S. data will be under the protection of U.S. law and under the control of the U.S.-led security team.
 Under this structure, there is no way for the Chinese government to access it or compel access to it."